edwardmanfrin01-oss/snooker_helper_using_AR/README.md

 How it works:

-1. in the code "config.py", you can set the OUTPUT\_DIR where all the clips, results and files will be stored, based on a datetime name for the folder
+1. in the code "config.py", you can set the OUTPUT\_DIR where all the clips, results and files will be stored, based on a "counting-name" for the folder

 2. Generate Aruco markers using the code "aruco\_generator.py", and print them, they must be put on the corners of the pool and on the cue